 HDU’s Advisory Board — Who They Are

-Ellen Griffith Cohen, Policy.
 Ellen Griffith Cohen retired in August 2012, after 11 years as a press officer in the national office of the Centers for Medicare & Medicaid Services.
-Her experience with CMS has been invaluable to the HDU Policy committee, helping to write and edit comments to CMS and GAO.
-She is currently predialysis and pre-transplant.
-She is planning to undergo a living donor transplant in January.
+Her experience with CMS has been invaluable to the HDU Policy committee, helping to write and edit comments to CMS and GAO, connect with appropriate staff at CMS, and coordinate meetings.

 Her personal mission statement is, “Speaking for those who cannot speak for themselves.”
 Beth, her husband of 22 years and their 6 children (all adopted with special needs) live in Tampa, Florida.
 Their youngest son Manny (age 8) will be central line dependent for life.
 Their oldest son Jacob (age 19) was diagnosed with FSGS at age 12.
 It was expected he would require dialysis by age 13 and will eventually need a transplant.
 As of yet, he has still not progressed to requiring dialysis, but his family is already educating themselves about this world.